betsyrosalen/DATA_620_Web_Analytics/Final_Project_Potential_Datasources/README.md

 ## Words kids learn.

+### Note for Mike: I would prefer not to use this one unless you have your heart set on it...

 Wordbank is an “open database of children's vocabulary development.”
 So far, the Stanford-hosted project has gathered data from more than 71,000 standardized and anonymized vocabulary questionnaires across 23 languages.
 You could spend hours exploring the data online, charting how quickly children learn individual words, how quickly the same word (e.g., “grandma,” “abuela,” “ба́бушка”) is learned in different languages, and connections between words.
 You can download the data for each word or for each child’s vocabulary.
 Bonus: Wordbank has an R package and a GitHub repository. [h/t Hacker News user "Jasamba"]

 <http://wordbank.stanford.edu/>